Fort Bend District Court and County Court Plan

 ATTORNEY SELECTION PROCESS

-1. Applications by attorneys who desire to be removed from consideration for appointment to represent indigent defendants shall be made on a “Request for Exclusion From Indigent Appointments, Fort Bend District and County Courts at Law”, attached hereto as “Addendum D”.
+1. Removal from Lists.
+Applications by attorneys who desire to be removed from consideration for appointment to represent indigent defendants shall be made on a “Request for Exclusion from Indigent Appointments, Fort Bend District and County Courts at Law,” attached hereto as “Addendum D”.

-1. Graduated Lists: The District and County Court at Law Judges trying criminal cases, or a committee established by same, shall approve a graduated list or lists of attorneys for appointment in felony and misdemeanor cases.
+1. Graduated Lists.
+The District and County Court at Law Judges trying criminal cases, or a committee established by same, shall approve a graduated list or lists of attorneys for appointment in felony and misdemeanor cases.
 Such list or lists shall be filed with the District and County Clerks.
-The lists of attorneys shall be reviewed at least annually by the Judges, or the committee appointed by same.
-Additional counsel shall be added to the various graduated lists only after approval by the appropriate judges, District or County Court at Law, as the case may be.
+The lists of attorneys shall be reviewed at least annually by the Fort Bend County Council of Judges, or the committee appointed by same.
+Additional counsel shall be added to the various graduated lists only after approval by the appropriate District or County Court at Law Judges, as the case may be.

-1. Adoption of Fee Schedules: Attorneys appointed by the Court to represent indigents shall receive such reasonable compensation as established by Order of the Board of District Judges of Fort Bend County and by Order of the Board of County Court at Law Judges of Fort Bend County.
+1. Adoption of Fee Schedules.
+Attorneys appointed by the Fort Bend County Council of Judges or Court to represent indigents shall receive such reasonable compensation as established by Order of the Board of District Judges of Fort Bend County and by Order of the Board of County Court at Law Judges of Fort Bend County.
 The fee schedules adopted by formal action of each of such Board of Judges shall comply with Art.
 26.05(c) Texas Code of Criminal Procedure, and any other applicable law, and shall be sent to the Commissioners Court of Fort Bend County, Texas, as required by statute.
-Such fee schedules are attached hereto as “Addendum F” and “Addendum G”.
+Such fee schedules are attached hereto as “Addendum F” and “Addendum G,” and referenced in Section VII of this Plan.

 VI.

-A. An attorney appointed to represent indigents shall make every reasonable effort to contact the defendant not later than the end of the first working day after appointment and to interview the defendant as soon afterwards as practicable.In-person or secure video conferencing with incarcerated defendants is preferred during this initial contact.Sending only a letter to an incarcerated defendant in this circumstance should only be used as a last alternative.
-A certificate of contact must be filed with the clerk’s office no later than 72 hours after the appointment.
+A. Initial Contact Requirements.
+An attorney appointed to represent indigents shall make every reasonable effort to contact the defendant not later than the end of the first working day after appointment and interview the defendant as soon afterwards as practicable.In-person or secure video conferencing with incarcerated defendants is preferred during this initial contact.Sending only a letter to an incarcerated defendant in this circumstance should only be used as a last alternative.
+A certificate of contact must be e-filed with the clerk’s office in the corresponding appointed case file, no later than seventy-two (72) hours after the appointment.

-B. An attorney who appears on the approved list of attorneys qualified to receive appointments to represent indigents must maintain a place of business with a phone which is answered during regular business hours and from 8:00 am to 6:00 pm on the weekends and holidays.
+B. Phone and Email Requirements.
+An attorney who appears on the approved list of attorneys qualified to receive appointments to represent indigents must maintain a place of business with a phone that is answered during regular business hours and from 8:00 a.m. to 5:00 p.m. on the weekends and holidays.
 Such attorney shall make arrangements so that the attorney may be promptly located and notified of appointment or hearing settings.
 Attorneys on the approved list must maintain an email address which shall be operational 24 hours a day, seven days a week.
-These numbers and email addresses shall be included on the Application for Criminal Appointments in Fort Bend County and shall be the official contact information utilized by the Court to inform counsel of appointment or court hearings.
-Any change in this contact information must be given in writing to the Indigent Defense Coordinator for Fort Bend County within 24-hours of the change.
+These phone numbers and email addresses shall be included on the Fort Bend County Applicant & Attorney Profile for Criminal Appointments (see “Addendum C”) and shall be the official contact information utilized by the Court to inform counsel of appointment or court hearings.
+Any change in this contact information must be given in writing to Indigent Defense within 24-hours of the change.

-C. Attorneys appearing on the approved list shall comply with all laws, rules, procedure and ethical provisions for providing reasonable assistance of counsel to their client.
+C. Legal Requirements.
+Attorneys appearing on the approved list shall comply with all laws, rules, procedure and ethical provisions for providing reasonable assistance of counsel to their client.

-D. Attorneys appearing on the approved list shall maintain the highest standard of ethical conduct and always be completely candid with the Court.
+D. Ethical Requirements.
+Attorneys appearing on the approved list shall maintain the highest standard of ethical conduct and always be completely candid with the Court.

-E. A judge may replace an appointed attorney if the appointed attorney does not make an effort to contact the defendant by the end of the first working day, and/or does not interview the defendant as soon as possible, and/or for any other good cause, as determined by the judge.
-The court may sanction an attorney for violation of these standards.
+E. Removal and Sanction by Judges.
+A judge may replace an appointed attorney if the appointed attorney does not make an effort to contact the defendant by the end of the first working day, and/or does not interview the defendant as soon as possible, and/or for any other good cause, as determined by the Judge.
+The Court may sanction an attorney for violation of these standards.

-F. Counsel may be suspended or removed from the appointment list if they are found to be ineffective by a Court or for other good cause shown.The Courts may temporarily suspend counsel from receiving appointments until a final determination on the suspension can be made that includes an opportunity for counsel to respond.
+F. Removal from Appointment Lists.
+Counsel may be suspended or removed from the appointment list if they are found to be ineffective by a Court or for other good cause shown.A Court may temporarily suspend counsel from receiving appointments until a final determination on the suspension can be made by the Fort Bend County Council of Judges that includes an opportunity for counsel to respond.

 Fee and Expense Payment Process